 - Government-owned military installation housing.
 Sometimes, especially overseas, government housing is the only solution.
 This is owned and maintained by the DoD, and the family wouldn’t pay rent or utilities but also won’t receive a housing allowance.

 - Single military installation housing.
 This is also called “unaccompanied” housing, which is an option when the service member is single, or if a married service member is separated from the family and living alone.
-Often, these take the form of barracks or dormitory-style living, which could mean a single or shared room, or private room with a shared living area.
+Often, these take the form of barracks or dormitory-style living, which could mean a single or shared room or private room with a shared living area.
 In this case, too, there is no housing allowance, but there is also no paying rent or utilities.

 - Buy a home off-installation.
 Of course, buying a home is a huge commitment and investment.
 The biggest consideration is what you will do if you are reassigned or deployed.
 Would you put your house on the market immediately?
 Is the area likely to be a good seller’s market?
 Would you look for a tenant if you can’t sell immediately?
 Can you afford to maintain the one home and buy or rent another in your new location?
 These are all questions that you must ask if you’re contemplating buying a home near your installation.

-If you’re buying, get pre-qualified for a mortgage before you shop.
+Step 10: If you’re buying, get pre-qualified for a mortgage before you shop.

 Robin McDaniel is one of the experts behind Everything Finance, and she advises making a list of “needs, must-haves and wants”.
 You might see a house that just sings to you… but still consider whether it’s truly the right purchase.
 It could be a wonderful house, but in a neighborhood where your children won’t have any playmates.
 If that’s important to you, then you might need to look further.

-You might have the most complete PCS binder ever, but the mom of three who writes House for Five suggests that house hunting requires its own file and system of organization.
+You might have the most complete PCS move checklist ever, but consider that house hunting requires its own file and system of organization.
 When you’re searching for a house, even if a lot of the research is online, there will be listing sheets, brochures, application forms and more that you’ll need as you shop.

 It is possible to have a do-it-yourself PCS move—just ask JG, a military wife, who has done it four times as part of her Me and My Soldier Man lifestyle!
 She, her husband and their baby daughter are experienced at moving, and she gives the following advice: